RedHatNordicsSA/RedHatNordicsSA.github.io/_posts/2019-03-04-how-we-test-our-roles.markdown

 <p><banner_h>The Challenge</banner_h></p>
-We are heavily believers in that you should store your server infrastructure in a Git repository, so we decided to live as we preach! **everything that we install in our Demo environment should be automated with Ansible** and versioned by Git.
+We are heavily believers in that you should store your server infrastructure in a Git repository, so we decided to live as we preach! **Everything that we install in our Demo environment should be automated with Ansible** and versioned by Git.
 This to:
 * Save **time** when setting up a demo environment
 * Fight the demo ghost - we need our demos to be **consistent** each time we deploy them
 * Being able to **reproduce** our infrastructure on new platforms(physical/virt/cloud) from time to time
 * Get **traceability** on what changes have been made
-* Get an **imumutable** infrastructure - instead of troubleshooting simply create new infrastructure components
+* Get an **immutable** infrastructure - instead of troubleshooting simply create new infrastructure components

-This is quite cool since we now are describing our whole Infrastructure with code and all our code are versioned by git ([Infrastructure-as-Code[IaC]](https://en.wikipedia.org/wiki/Infrastructure_as_code)). **So far all good**.
+This is quite cool since we now are describing our whole infrastructure with code and all our code are versioned by git ([Infrastructure-as-Code[IaC]](https://en.wikipedia.org/wiki/Infrastructure_as_code)). **So far all good**.
 We started to collaborate across our Nordic team to created re-usable Ansible roles that we could use in our different automation workflows, but we **did not** implement a way to automatically and constantly execute and test our Ansible code, which lead to:
 * Many late nights
 * Roles got outdated, **code that is not automatically and constantly executed and tested will eventually decompose sooner or later!**